-Juan Diego attended Mass and catechism class at the Church in Tlatelolco
+Juan Diego was very devout and attended Mass and catechism class at the Church in Tlatelolco.

 On December 9, 1531, Juan Diego started for church.
 He had to pass by a hill named Tepeyac to get there.
 This was an ancient site for goddess worship and human sacrifice.
 On this particular day, as he passed by the hill, he heard music and then suddenly a beautiful young woman appeared and called him by name.
 She said:

 I am the Virgin Mary, Mother of the one true God, of Him who gives life.